kparc/kcc/README.md

  v:,42            /a vector of length 1, one integer item
 ```

-k is strictly "**pass by value**", there are no references or pointers:
+It is safe for us to assume that k is strictly "**pass by value**", i.e. there are no references or pointers passed around, although it is somewhat of an illusion created by the underlying implementation.
+In reality, k avoids unnecessary copies:

 ```q
  x:0 1 2 3 4     /everything is passed by value